KurhyWns/koriwayne.com/docs/shared-pipelines/index.md

 ## Self-Hosted Runners

 The shared pipelines can execute on self-hosted runners for cost savings and performance.
+Self-hosted runners are available on the homelab Kubernetes cluster for both GitHub Actions and GitLab CI.

+### **GitHub Actions Self-Hosted Runner**

-A self-hosted GitHub Actions runner is available on the homelab Kubernetes cluster.
+A self-hosted GitHub Actions runner is available for executing shared pipeline workflows.

-### **Using Self-Hosted Runners**
+**Using the Runner:**

-To use the self-hosted runner, update your workflow's `runs-on`:
+Update your workflow's `runs-on`:

 ```yaml
 jobs: